JSquadders/ChatBot/CONTRIBUTING.md

 It strips out all `console.log` in the minified bundle.

 ## Porting the chatbot to a new chat
-To add support to a new chat - such as Facebook Messenger or Slack -, all you have to do is to extend the [ChatView](./src/views/ChatView.mjs) class and implement the "abstract" methods described below.
+To add support to a new chat - such as Facebook Messenger or Slack -, you have to extend the [ChatView](./src/views/ChatView.mjs) class, implement the "abstract" methods described below and then add your class to the [loader.mjs](./src/loader.mjs) so that it's included in the bundles.

 Then, to use the Chatbot in the new chat, you just have to instantiate your own extended `ChatView` in place of the base one.